Sheet Pan Lemon Dijon Baked Salmon and Potatoes

-Sheet Pan Lemon Dijon Baked Salmon and Potatoes – This baked salmon and potatoes recipe is ready in 25 minutes, the lemon butter and Dijon mustard add so much FLAVOR, and it’s made on ONE sheet pan!!
+One-Pan Salmon and Potatoes — This baked salmon and potatoes recipe is ready in 25 minutes, the lemon butter and Dijon mustard add so much FLAVOR, and it’s made on ONE sheet pan!!
 EASY comfort food for busy weeknights!!

 The salmon is so juicy and moist from the butter, lemon juice, and Dijon mustard.
 The potatoes are slightly crisped on the outside and tender in the middle and the smell of roasted potatoes is just so good.
 They are forkfuls of comfort food indeed.

-For this easy baked salmon, you’ll need:
+For this easy salmon and roasted potatoes recipe, you’ll need:

 - Olive oil

 - Lemon juice